 We see that the buyer and the seller will be considered “connected” if:

-Generally, all transactions involving the import of goods by an Indian company and its holding company or associated/affiliated group company located outside the’India are considered transactions between related parties.
+Generally, all transactions involving the importation of goods by an Indian company and its holding company or associated/affiliated group company located outside the’India are considered transactions between related parties.
 Therefore, they may be investigated by customs authorities.

 Let us try to get into the specifics of how this rather lengthy and complex procedure is put into practice, attempting to schematize The stages of conducting the investigation.